 In musical terms Joan Armatrading has achieved far more than most performers even dream of – she has played, and still does, with some of the finest musicians around.
 She has received countless gold, platinum and silver discs, she has been nominated for the Brit Award she has been the recipient of a highly coveted Ivor Novello Award, and figured large in VH1’s Top 100 voted poll The Most Influential Woman In Rock…..

-She stood down as President in 2009, after 5 years, of the highly prestigious Women Of The Year Lunch.
-This sees women from all walks of life honoured for their unique and often truly heroic contribution to modern day life, whether it be in Art, Science, politics, business or the humanitarian arena.
-This was a role she took extremely seriously and one she is justly proud of her achievements in the organisation, during this period.
+In 2009, Joan stood down as President, after 5 years, of the highly prestigious Women Of The Year Lunch.
+This organisation sees women from all walks of life honoured for their unique and often truly heroic contribution to modern day life, whether it be in Art, Science, politics, business or the humanitarian arena.
+This was a role she took extremely seriously and she is justly proud of her achievements in the organisation, during this period.

 Joan Armatrading’s dedication to her studies while consistently producing wonderful uplifting music says much about the woman, her vision and her commitment to excellence.
 Born in St Kitts in the West Indies on December 9th 1950 and moving to England when she was seven, she took her first musical steps on her mother’s piano.
 Although her father had a guitar it was strictly out of bounds so when Joan saw one for £3 in a pawn shop window she pestered her mother to barter two old prams they no longer used.
 She taught herself to play and began writing songs at the age of 14.